Duchy of Cornwall Bill [HL]

 The bill makes several significant changes:

-- Succession to the Duchy: The title of Duke of Cornwall will now pass to the eldest child of the monarch, regardless of gender.
+- Succession to the Duke of Cornwall: Changes the succession to the title of Duke of Cornwall to the eldest child of the monarch, regardless of gender.

-- Crown Immunity: The presumption of Crown immunity for the Duchy is removed.
-Future legislation will explicitly state whether the Duchy is bound by new laws.
+- Crown Immunity: Removes the presumption of Crown immunity for the Duchy, meaning future legislation will explicitly state whether the Duchy is bound by it.

-- Exemptions and Immunities: Numerous exemptions and immunities previously enjoyed by the Duchy under various Acts are repealed or amended.
-This includes changes relating to leasehold reform, countryside protection, ancient monuments, electricity regulation, land drainage, and planning.
+- Exemptions and Immunities: Repeals or amends various sections of different Acts to remove exemptions and immunities previously granted to the Duchy.
+These relate to leasehold reform, countryside protection, ancient monuments, electricity, land drainage, planning, harbours, and localism legislation.

 Government Spending

-The bill is expected to increase government revenue through the taxation of the Duchy of Cornwall's income and capital gains.
-Exact figures are not provided in the bill text.
+The bill is expected to increase government revenue through taxation of the Duchy of Cornwall's income and capital gains.
+Specific figures are not provided in the bill itself.

 Groups Affected